 The CAEF organization is overseen by a Board of Directors comprised of dedicated volunteers who devote time to promote programs of tolerance, interfaith education -- combatting antisemitism and racism, and enhancing cross-cultural awareness.
 A volunteer Steering Committee helps to deliver the programs that address our mission.

-Irving Weisdorf, President
+Irving Weisdorf, Past President

 Irving is a graduate in Political Science and Economics from the University of Toronto.
 His studies took him to both France and Mexico, following which he spent three years in Israel.
 On return to Canada he started his own business, but maintained his connections with and love for Israel.